About South Shore SCUBA

 At the monthly general meeting, South Shore SCUBA often has guest speakers, slide presentations, discusses correspondence from other clubs, circulates information received through the club mailbox, and plans dives.
 All members and non-members are welcome to attend.

 The membership fee is $40 per single person and $10 for each additional family member at the same address.
-Membership runs from May 1st to the following April 30th and must be accompanied by a signed and completed Membership Application form.
+Membership runs from January 1st to the December 31st and must be accompanied by a signed and completed Membership Application form.

 All memberships include: